MohammedEsafi/corewar-visualizer/README.md

 # Corewar Visuallizer

-is a part of [CoreWar](https://github.com/mohamedLazyBob/corewar) ― 42 school project.
+Is a part of [Corewar](https://github.com/mohamedLazyBob/corewar) ― 42 school project.